What Does Criminal Sexual Conduct 3rd Degree Mean?

 Defending any degree of CSC charges requires an attorney who will not back down.

 The stigma that attaches to these types of cases is one in which the jury presumes the person is guilty, and the defense’s task will be to change their perception.
-That is why it’s nearly impossible to get out of sex crime charges unless you work with the best sex offender lawyers.
+That is why it’s nearly impossible to get out of sex crime charges unless you work with the best sex crimes lawyers.

 What Does Criminal Sexual Conduct 3rd Degree Mean?

-Third degree criminal sexual conduct, formerly referred to as statutory rape, is a felony offense involving the sexual penetration of a victim below 16 – Michigan’s legal sexual consent age.
+Third-degree criminal sexual conduct, formerly referred to as statutory rape, is a felony offense involving the sexual penetration of a victim below 16 – Michigan’s legal sexual consent age.

 It has a close relationship with the more serious felony offense called criminal sexual conduct 1st degree, in that both offenses involve sexual penetration.

-In a criminal sexual conduct third degree charge, oftentimes the complainant may not believe they were victimized.
+In a criminal sexual conduct third-degree charge, oftentimes the complainant may not believe they were victimized.
 The complainant may have willingly consented to the sexual act, but Michigan state law defines it as a crime because of the age of the complainant.

 For example, a teenager aged 17 can be charged with statutory rape for having consensual sex with their boyfriend or girlfriend, aged 15.